 - Tipton v.
 Delta Sigma Phi Fraternity, 826 S.E.2d 226 (N.C.
 App.
 2019).
 Successful granting of summary judgment in favor of national Fraternity, affirmed on appeal by the North Carolina Court of Appeals.

 - Clifford v.
-Alpha Epsilon Pi Fraternity (California).
-Only jury trial nationwide within the past 20+ years involving claims of hazing and sexual assault against a national fraternal organization, with a defense verdict on the hazing and sexual assault claims as to the Fraternity and a very favorable verdict on the negligence claim against the local chapter (2018), now on appeal to the California Court of Appeal.
+Alpha Epsilon Pi Fraternity, 2022 WL 830618 (Cal.
+App.).
+Jury trial in Sacramento in 2018 – the only jury trial nationwide within the past 25+ years involving claims of hazing and sexual assault against a national fraternal organization, with a defense verdict on the hazing and sexual assault claims as to the Fraternity and a very favorable verdict on the negligence claim against the local chapter.
 This was also the first and only civil trial involving hazing claims under “Matt’s Law,” California’s anti-hazing statute which was enacted in 2007.
+Trial court verdict and judgment affirmed on appeal by the Court of Appeal, review denied by the California Supreme Court (briefed and argued).

 - Hall v.
 Millersville University, 400 F.Supp.3d 252 (E.D.
 Pa.
-2019).
+2019), appeal dismissed.
 Successful granting of summary judgment in favor of national Fraternity, applying Pennsylvania substantive law (briefed and argued).

 - 2021 Fraternal Law Conference, “Litigation Update”